RadarVisuals/RADAR/full_codebase_dump.md

 import { useUpProvider } from "../../context/UpProvider.jsx";
 import { useCoreApplicationStateAndLifecycle } from '../../hooks/useCoreApplicationStateAndLifecycle';
 import { useAppInteractions } from '../../hooks/useAppInteractions';
-import { useWorkspaceContext } from "../../context/WorkspaceContext";
 import { useVisualEngineContext } from "../../context/VisualEngineContext";
 import { useEngineStore } from "../../store/useEngineStore";
+import { useProjectStore } from "../../store/useProjectStore"; // New Import

 import ToastContainer from "../Notifications/ToastContainer";
 import UIOverlay from '../UI/UIOverlay';